RafaeloxMC/GeoGuessrRPC/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please fork this repository and submit pull requests.
+If you have any problems, feel free to open an issue!

 ## 📄 License